conqryash007/GirlScript/README.md

 #  ![alt text](https://avatars.githubusercontent.com/u/27850350?s=200&v=4) GIRLSCRIPT TECH WEBSITE 🔥🔥🔥

+## FRONTEND WAS CONTRIBUTED BY @gospeller986  SATYAJIT PAL

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## BEFORE RUNNING THE REACT APP ON YOUR DESKTOP  🏃‍♂️🏃‍♂️🏃‍♂️